maxviazov/Spring-Frameworks-/Migrating-to-Spring-Framework-5.x.md

 Spring Framework 5.0 requires JDK 8 (Java SE 8) or above, since its entire codebase is now based on Java 8 source code level, and provides full compatibility with JDK 9 on the classpath as well as the module path (Jigsaw).

-The Java EE 7 API level is required in Spring's corresponding framework modules now:
+The Java EE 7 API level is required in Spring's corresponding modules now, with runtime support for the EE 8 level:

-* Servlet 3.1
+* Servlet 3.1 / 4.0
+* JPA 2.1 / 2.2
+* Bean Validation 1.1 / 2.0
 * JMS 2.0
-* JPA 2.1
-* Bean Validation 1.1
+* JSON Binding API 1.0 (as an alternative to Jackson / Gson)

-### Servers
+### Web Servers

 * Tomcat 8.5+
 * Jetty 9.4+
 * WildFly 10+
+* WebSphere 9+
-* with the addition of Netty 4.1 and Undertow 1.4 for the Web Reactive module
+* with the addition of Netty 4.1 and Undertow 1.4 for Spring WebFlux

 ### Libraries